 Chengdu has seen none of the miraculous winter Beijing has seen.
-Chengdu’s winter so far has actually been slightly worse than previous years.
-Most of Chengdu’s improvement was in the summer.
+Winter so far has actually been slightly worse than previous years for Chengdu.
+Instead, most of Chengdu’s improvement came in the summer.

 Xi’an is the biggest exception to China’s improvement.
-Xi’an actually saw PM2.5 rise 7%.
+The capital of Shaanxi actually saw PM2.5 rise 7%.

 Xi’an had a rough January and February, followed by an average rest of the year.

 Bad News #1: Here’s Why People May Be Breathing More Pollution

 Pollution is psychological.
 Compare 2013 to 2015.
 Back in 2013, Beijing’s PM2.5 was worse, yet Baidu searches for air purifiers (and probably general awareness) skyrocketed 500%.

 As China’s air pollution goes down, we risk getting lulled into a false sense of security and packing away our masks and purifiers.
 So even as PM2.5 decreases, many people may actually expose their lungs to more pollution.

 Why do I say “false sense of security?”
 Because of bad news #2:

 Bad News #2: China’s Air is Still Toxic

 The improvement is great, but China still lags far behind other major like Tokyo, New York, and London.